-The family leaves to travel up the mountain to get to the capital city.
-Kino realizes that they are being followed and he tries to create diversions for the trackers in the form of false trails.
-When he finally finds the trackers he attempts to attack them.
-Yet, at the same moment both Coyotito and a gunshot are heard.
+After days have passed, the three leave to travel up the mountain to get to the capital city.
+Kino realizes that they are being followed and they sprint up to a cave where Juana and Coyotito hide.
+Kino then tries to create diversions for the trackers in the form of false trails.
+When he finally finds them he attempts to attack them.
+Yet, at the same moment Coyotito and a gunshot are heard.
 After Kino kills the trackers and rushes back to the cave, he finds that his son has been shot.

 Carrying their dead child, they emerge from the mountain back at their village, where the community silently looks on.
 Kino then takes the pearl and throws it as hard as he can back into the ocean.